yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getsequencepoints-method.md

 ## <a name="parameters"></a>Parametreler
  `cPoints`
- [in] A `ULONG32` boyutunu alır `offsets`, `documents`, `lines`, `columns`, `endLines`, ve `endColumns` dizileri.
+ [in] A `ULONG32` that receives the size of the `offsets`, `documents`, `lines`, `columns`, `endLines`, and `endColumns` arrays.

  `pcPoints`
- [out] Bir işaretçi bir `ULONG32` dizi noktalarını içerecek şekilde gerekli arabellek uzunluğunu alır.
+ [out] A pointer to a `ULONG32` that receives the length of the buffer required to contain the sequence points.

  `offsets`
- [in] Bir dizi saklanacağı Microsoft Ara dili (MSIL) sıralama noktaları yöntemi başından itibaren kaydırır.
+ [in] An array in which to store the Microsoft intermediate language (MSIL) offsets from the beginning of the method for the sequence points.

  `documents`
- [in] Dizi noktaları bulunan belgeleri depolamak için bir dizi.
+ [in] An array in which to store the documents in which the sequence points are located.

  `lines`
- [in] Satırları sıralama noktaları yer olan belgeleri depolamak için bir dizi.
+ [in] An array in which to store the lines in the documents at which the sequence points are located.

  `columns`
- [in] Sütunları sıralama noktaları yer olan belgeleri depolamak için bir dizi.
+ [in] An array in which to store the columns in the documents at which the sequence points are located.

  `endLines`
- [in] Belgelerde dizisi son işaret ettiği satırları dizisi.
+ [in] The array of lines in the documents at which the sequence points end.

  `endColumns`
- [in] Sütun sırası son işaret ettiği belgelerdeki dizisi.
+ [in] The array of columns in the documents at which the sequence points end.

 ## <a name="return-value"></a>Dönüş Değeri
- Yöntem başarılı olursa S_OK; Aksi takdirde, E_FAIL veya başka bir hata kodu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Gereksinimler
- **Üst bilgi:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Ayrıca bkz.